 In most cases, rail sidings are used for marshaling, stabling, storing, loading, and unloading vehicles.
-At a warehouse with rail sidings, your 3PL provider can use the sidings to stage rolling stock that needs to be loaded or unloaded.
+At a warehouse with rail sidings, your 3PL provider can use the sidings to bring freight right up to the warehouse to be loaded or unloaded.

 Having a warehouse with rail siding presents numerous benefits and allows you to develop a more flexible transportation process for your supply chain.
 It can also help you:

 - Reduce transportation costs: One railcar transports the same volume as three-to-four OTR trucks, allowing you to decrease your dependence on much more expensive and harder-to-come-by trucking services.

 - Reduce reliance on trucking: Rail utilization allows you sidestep capacity challenges and pricing fluctuations that are common within the trucking industry.

 - Reduce Congestion: By utilizing rail transport, you can help alleviate road congestion caused by heavy truck traffic.
 This can result in smoother traffic flow and less time wasted in transit, improving overall supply chain efficiency.

 - Enjoy greater safety and reliability.
 Rail transport is known for its reliability and safety.
 Rail sidings provide dedicated areas for loading and unloading goods, minimizing the risk of accidents and damage to shipments.